GNOME/orca/docs/user-extensions.md

 If the contents of an approved extension change, its hash changes and Orca will not load it until you re-approve it from the User Extensions preferences page or the command line.
-If you delete an extension file or package directory, its approval entry remains but has no effect.
-There is currently no automatic cleanup of stale approvals.
+If you delete an extension file or package directory outside Orca's Preferences window, any existing approval entry remains but has no effect.

 ## Disabling Extensions